 - Wrongful Death

-Fracking Damages Environment and Affects Property Values
+Fracking Damages Environment

 When oil and gas companies operate in America and the nearby environment ends up contaminated and damaged, surrounding land and home owners can expect to see their property values drop significantly.